Walking Control Based on Step Timing Adaptation: Introduction

-Leveraging analytical solutions of the model, several approaches generate CoM trajectories consistent with a predefined ZMP trajectory \cite{harada2006analytical,morisawa2006biped,buschmann2007collocation}.
+Leveraging analytical solutions of the LIPM, several approaches generate CoM trajectories consistent with a predefined ZMP trajectory \cite{harada2006analytical,morisawa2006biped,buschmann2007collocation}.
 In these approaches, both the position and velocity of the CoM are restricted which constrains both divergent and convergent parts of the LIPM dynamics.
 In contrast, \cite{takenaka2009real} constrained only the divergent part of the CoM dynamics to generate a trajectory for the divergent component of motion (DCM) based on predefined footprints (ZMP trajectory).
 Prior to \cite{takenaka2009real}, the divergent part of the LIPM dynamics was also used to explain human walking characteristics under the name of extrapolated center of mass (XCoM) \cite{hof2008extrapolated}.
-This concept is equivalent to the original Capture Point idea \cite{pratt2006capture}, i.e. the point on which the robot should step to come to a stop.
+This concept is equivalent to the original capture point (CP) idea \cite{pratt2006capture}, i.e. the point on which the robot should step to come to a stop.
 In these methods, there is no feedback from the current state of the robot to adapt the CoM motion in the presence of disturbances.
-To circumvent this, \cite{englsberger2015three} proposed a feedback law to track a DCM trajectory.
+To circumvent this, \cite{englsberger2015three} proposed a feedback law tracking a DCM trajectory.
 Although this controller can quickly react to disturbances, perfect DCM tracking assumes unconstrained CoP manipulation.

-All of these walking pattern generators can be seen as variants of the same model predictive control (MPC) scheme \cite{wieber2016modeling}.
-One of the pioneering work relating walking pattern generation to optimal control was done by \cite{kajita2003biped}.
-They proposed a preview control method to generate CoM trajectories based on predefined ZMP trajectories.
-In this approach, feedback from the current roboot state can be used to recompute and adapt the motion online. \cite{wieber2006trajectory} improved the performance of this approach in the presence of relatively severe pushes, by constraining the motion of the ZMP inside the support polygon rather than predefining a desired ZMP trajectory.
+All of these walking pattern generators can be seen as variants of the same MPC scheme \cite{wieber2016modeling}.
+One of the pioneering work relating walking pattern generation to optimal control \cite{kajita2003biped} proposed a preview control method to generate CoM trajectories based on predefined ZMP trajectories.
+Feedback from the current robot state was used to recompute and adapt the motion online. \cite{wieber2006trajectory} improved the performance of this approach in the presence of relatively severe pushes, by constraining the motion of the ZMP inside the support polygon rather than predefining a desired ZMP trajectory.
 The resulting algorithm computes both ZMP and CoM trajectories respecting feasibility constraints at each control cycle.
-In all these approaches a preview over several steps is considered for gait planning, but with fixed step locations and timing.
+In all these approaches, the receding horizon is several foot steps long with fixed step locations and timing.